tomaslink/frequenpy/README.md

 according predictions of wave theory.
 This results have been (and can be) demonstrated experimentally.

-### Beaded string loaded with N masses oscillating transversally.
+### String loaded with with N masses oscillating transversally.

 <p align="center">
    <img src="docs/beaded_string.gif">